11 common traits of highly intelligent people

 Albert Einstein reportedly said, “I have no special talents, I am only passionately curious.”

-Research published in 2016 suggests that there’s a link between childhood intelligence and openness to experience — which encompasses intellectual curiosity — in adulthood.
+Research published in 2016 in the Journal of Individual Differences suggests that there’s a link between childhood intelligence and openness to experience – which encompasses intellectual curiosity – in adulthood.

 Scientists followed thousands of people born in the UK for 50 years and learned that 11-year-olds who’d scored higher on an IQ test turned out to be more open to experience at 50.